 - 2-1 The Sarbanes-Oxley Act of 2002 created the PCAOB and gave this body authority to develop auditing standards for the audits of public companies.
-The AICPA has the authority, based on general acceptance (and adoption by state boards of accountancy and other regulatory bodies), to develop auditing standards for audits of nonpublic companies. - 2-2 Generally accepted accounting principles are accounting principles that have substantial authoritative support, such as approval by the Governmental Accounting Standards Board or the Financial Accounting Standards Board.
+The AICPA has the authority, based on general acceptance (and adoption by state boards of accountancy and other regulatory bodies), to develop auditing standards for audits of nonpublic companies. - 2-2 Generally accepted accounting principles are accounting principles which have substantial authoritative support, such as approval by the Governmental Accounting Standards Board or the Financial Accounting Standards Board.
 These standards provide the criteria (financial reporting framework) for financial reporting, including the nature and content of financial statements.
 Generally accepted auditing standards are those issued by the AICPA's Auditing Standards Board (ASB).
 GAAS are the standards for the auditor's work in fulfilling the overall objectives of a financial statement audit.
-GAAS address the general responsibilities of the auditor, as well as the auditor's further considerations relevant to the application of those responsibilities. - 2-3 A financial reporting framework is a set of criteria used to determine measurement, recognition, representation, and disclosure of all material items appearing in the financial statements; for example, United States GAAP or IFRS.
-It is important to an audit because it is through consideration of that framework on which the auditor bases his or her opinion on the financial statements. - 2-4 Generally accepted auditing standards are the Statements on Auditing Standards issued by the Auditing Standards Board. - 2-5 In the context of the audit of financial statements, professional skepticism includes maintaining a questioning mind, being alert to conditions that may indicate possible misstatement due to fraud or error, and a critical assessment of audit evidence.
-Throughout the audit the auditors should be alert for: (1) audit evidence that contradicts other audit evidence, (2) information that raises a question about the reliability of documents and responses to inquiries, (3) conditions indicating possible fraud, and (4) circumstances suggesting the need for additional audit procedures beyond those ordinarily required. - 2-6 The auditors' responsibilities concerning the detection of noncompliance with laws by clients depends on the relationship of the law or regulation to the financial statements.
-Certain laws and regulations, such as income tax laws, have a direct effect on the amounts and disclosures included in the financial statements.
-The auditors have a responsibility to design their audit to obtain reasonable assurance of detecting material violations of these laws and regulations.
+GAAS address the general responsibilities of the auditor, as well as the auditor's further considerations relevant to the application of those responsibilities. - 2-3 A financial reporting framework is a set of criteria used to determine measurement, recognition, representation, and disclosure of all material items appearing in the financial statements; for example United States GAAP or IFRS.
+It is important to an audit because it is through consideration of that framework on which the auditor basis his or her opinion on the financial statements. - 2-4 Generally accepted auditing standards are the Statements on Auditing Standards issued by the Auditing Standards Board. - 2-5 In the context of the audit of financial statements, professional skepticism includes maintaining a questioning mind, being alert to conditions that may indicate possible misstatement due to fraud or error, and a critical assessment of audit evidence.
+Throughout the audit the auditors should be alert for: (1) audit evidence that contradicts other audit evidence, (2) information that raises a question about the reliability of documents and responses to inquiries, (3) conditions indicating possible fraud, and (4) circumstances suggesting the need for additional audit procedures beyond those ordinarily required.